Tap-Payments/Checkout-Android/README.md

-## Advanced TapCardStatusDelegate
+## Advanced TapCheckoutStatusDelegate
-An interface that allows integrators to get notified from events fired from the `TapCardKit`.
+An interface that allows integrators to get notified from events fired from the `TapCheckout`.
 ```kotlin

 interface TapCheckoutStatusDelegate {